afzalariffinZ/StelginsDev/DoctorDashboard_WebApp/Backend/readme.md

 pip install -r requirements.txt
 ```

-## Credentials
+## Notes

-Note: If credentials.json or any other credentials are required, please contact ahmadimanh3@gmail.com for access.
+If credentials.json or any other credentials are required, please contact ahmadimanh3@gmail.com for access.

 Let me know if you'd like to include setup instructions for using the credentials or any environment variable details.